mcgurgu/vagrant-delphix/README.md

 # vagrant-delphix

-`vagrant-delphix` is a Vagrant 1.1+ plug-in that helps managing environments in the Delphix Engine.
+`vagrant-delphix` is a vagrant provisioner plugin that supports the management of Delphix environments.

-The plug-in adds a custom Delphix Engine provisioner to Vagrant that helps creating `Environments` in Delphix when a virtual machine is provisioned.
+Features include:

+* create Delphix environments from a virtual machine
+* disable environments and containers (dSource or VDB) when the vm is stopped or suspended
+* delete environments and containers when the vm is destroyed

 The provisioner supports the lifecycle of a vagrant box by creating an environment in Delphix when the virtual machine is provisioned (`vagrant up`), it disables the environment when the virtual machine is shutdown (`vagrant halt`) and deletes the environment when the virtual machine is destroyed (`vagrant destroy`).

 The provisioner stops active containers (VDBs or dSources) and disables them when the virtual machine is shutdown.
-They remain stopped / disabled when the virtual machine is restarted !
+They remain stopped and disabled when the virtual machine is restarted !

 **WARNING**